26 September 2024

 Birthrights and double portions.

-2 Kings 2.9 KWL
+2 Kings 2.9 NIV

-What Elisha was really asking was for the bekhorá/“firstborn[’s right],” which we call a birthright: He wanted to become Elijah’s designated successor.
-In medieval Europe only one child, usually the eldest male, would inherit everything his father owned: His titles, his property, his duties.
-In patriarchal times, the property would be divided equally between each of the patriarch’s sons.
+In medieval Europe only one child, typically the eldest male, inherited everything his father owned: His titles, his property, his duties.
+In patriarchal times, the patriarch’s property was divided equally between each of his sons.
 (And when there were no sons, the LORD included daughters.
 Nu 27.8) Each heir received one portion.
-But the heir with the birthright received two portions instead of the one.
-He became the new patriarch, the head of the family.
-He needed the extra portion in order to take care of all his father’s subjects, who were now his subjects.
+But the heir who held the birthright received two portions; a double portion.
+He got that second portion because he was now the new head of the family; the new patriarch.
+He needed the extra portion to take care of all his father’s subjects, who were now his subjects.

-Customarily (as indicated by the word bekhorá) the designated successor was the patriarch’s eldest son.
-But the bible’s patriarchs broke that custom constantly.
-Isaac was Abraham’s second son, Jacob was Isaac’s second, Joseph was Jacob’s 11th, Ephraim was Joseph’s second.
-And though God decreed fathers shouldn’t play favorites in picking successors, Dt 21.15-17 he clearly didn’t care if the successor was eldest.
+Even though God decreed fathers shouldn’t play favorites in picking successors, Dt 21.15-17 he clearly didn’t care if the successor was eldest.
 When he picked leaders, he went with character, not age.
 He chose Moses, Aaron’s younger brother; he chose David, Jesse’s seventh-born.

-Again, this didn’t mean the other sons didn’t become patriarchs over their own family units.
+Again, this didn’t mean the patriarch’s other sons didn’t become patriarchs over their own family units.
 Of course they did.
 But if they lived with their father’s successor, they lived under his patriarchy.
 And later in Israel’s history, as these extended families grew into tribes, the senior men of the family became chiefs.
 This is why we see genealogies all over the bible: It’s how the Hebrews determined the chiefs of their tribes.

 Now God is the Father.

-But biblical patriarchs were absolute rulers.
-And God abolished their absolute rule.
-Under the Law, the LORD is the absolute ruler.
-God has the final say, not the patriarchs.
-Patriarchs used to have the power to kill their subjects for any reason, have sex with any subject they wished, punish their subjects for any slight, fight their foes for any cause.
+Patriarchs had the power to kill their subjects for any reason, have sex with any subject they wished, punish their subjects for any slight, fight their foes for any cause.
 Now they couldn’t.
 God implemented procedures.
 You had to establish guilt before punishing a crime.
-Most family members and slaves were sexually off-limits, and you usually had to marry ’em.
+Most family members and slaves were sexually off-limits, and if you wanted to have sex with anyone you were obligated to marry ’em.
 Slaves had to be set free after seven years.

-Every single one of God’s commands in the Law regarding family relationships took power from the patriarchs.
+Every single one of God’s commands in the Law regarding family relationships removed power from the patriarchs.
 They no longer owned their subjects and property; God did.
 They no longer had the power of life and death over them; God did.
 Even the very land they lived on: God decreed where the tribes would go, and every 50 years any purchases of new land had to go back to their original owners.
 The patriarchs were no longer sovereign.
 God was.
 And is.

 Today’s patriarchy: The “umbrellas of protection.”